sotrh/learn-wgpu/docs/showcase/pong/README.md

 ## Render

 I used [wgpu_glyph](https://docs.rs/wgpu_glyph) for the text, and white quads for the ball and paddles.
-There's not much to say here, its Pong after all.
+There's not much to say here, it's Pong after all.

 I did mess around with batching however.
 It was totally overkill for this project, but it was a good learning experience.
 Here's the code if you're interested.